 Rosemary Wilson also helped our new businesses by supporting a two-year exemption on the Business-Professional-Occupancy-Licensing (BPOL) tax so new businesses in Virginia Beach can begin earning profits sooner and are in the best position to succeed, thrive and grow.
 Rosemary Wilson also eased the burdens of businesses during the pandemic and cut taxes for Virginia Beach residents as well.

 Educating our society’s children is one of the most important functions of our municipal government.
 Rosemary Wilson knows that we will only have one chance to give them the knowledge and tools they will need to face whatever challenges their future will hold.

 As a former teacher, COVID-19 has changed education and moved students to virtual learning for the time being.
 As a former teacher, Rosemary Wilson understands the difficulties this creates and she has made sure our schools have additional funding to meet the challenge.

 Rosemary Wilson was a lead-supporter in full-day kindergarten and increasing teacher salaries, which have suffered from slowdowns in state funding over the years.

 For NAS Oceana and our Military

 Rosemary Wilson has always supported our military.
 She grew up in a Navy family, and when the BRAC Commission threatened to close NAS Oceana, Rosemary Wilson stepped up and led on a bipartisan basis to create a land use plan that not only saved the base and thousands upon thousands of jobs, but became a model for the nation in military-locality partnerships.
-NAS Oceana is in the Beach district, and Rosemary has protected and defend it as they protect and defend us.

 For our Environment